-Finn Poschmann is a Resident Scholar with the Fraser Institute focusing on a broad range of issues including taxes, government spending, capital markets, and competitiveness.
+Finn Poschmann is a Senior Fellow with the Fraser Institute focusing on a broad range of issues including taxes, government spending, capital markets, and competitiveness.
 Before joining the Institute, Mr. Poschmann was the President and Chief Executive Officer of the Atlantic Provinces Economic Council, an independent, non-partisan research and educational organization.
 Prior to that, Mr. Poschmann spent 17 years working with the C.D.
 Howe Institute, acting as Vice President of Research and Policy Analysis.

 Over his extensive career, Mr. Poschmann has worked in numerous areas within economics, with a focus on public finance and taxation, financial services and housing finance, federal-provincial relations, and competition law and regulatory policy.